arbiminanda19/api-test-restassured-skillacademy/README.md

 # Setting up and running tests

 * Open project as Maven Project in Eclipse, Intellij, or other IDE
-* Run ReqresTestAPI.java file using TestNG.
+* Run TestAPI.java file using TestNG.
 The directory file:
 ```
 {YourProjectPath}/src/test/java/apiTestRunner
 ```